Condor-Performance-Modeling/how-to/LLVM_FOR_RISCV.md

 Before building compiler-rt, ensure you have completed the previous steps for setting up LLVM on your Linux machine for RISC-V cross-compilation.
 The LLVM toolchain should be successfully installed, and the necessary development packages should be present on your system.

+**This script will install LLVM Compiler RT on top of your existing LLVM installations!**

 ### Running the compiler-rt Build Script

 The `how-to` repository includes the `build_llvm_compiler_rt.sh` script, which simplifies the process of building and installing `compiler-rt` on top of existing LLVM installation.